nl4dv/nl4dv/README.md

 # NL4DV

+- Create Visualizations (Vis) in Python using Natural Language (NL)
+- Add an NL interface to your existing Vis systems.

 **NL4DV** stands for **N**atural **L**anguage toolkit **for** **D**ata **V**isualization.
 It takes a **natural language query** about a given **dataset** as input and outputs a **structured JSON object** containing:
 * Data attributes,
 * Analytic tasks, and